 However, rather than scare our audience by highlighting an obvious problem, our solution was to develop a campaign that showcased the real people inciting change in the industry – ultimately showcasing their roles as a point of inspiration and empowering young people to speed past the barriers that are holding them back.

 Using an audience-first approach, we developed a creative platform called ‘CTRL Your Future’.
 Under this banner, the campaign saw us develop a series of partnerships and collaborations with relevant digital innovators that would take our message and embed it in four pillars our audience cares about; fashion, design, gaming and activism.

 What happened next

-We used this to announce our four hero collaborations with young innovators at the coalface of this change, acting as our brand ambassadors to call the next generation to get involved.
+We also used this to announce our four hero collaborations with DIGI-GXL, London Gaymers, Stemettes and The Digital Fairy, acting as our brand ambassadors to call the next generation to get involved.

 Although in the early stages, the work has exceeded expectations:

 • 41 pieces of coverage (so far!) across national, consumer & regional press

 • 4.4m in social media reach so far